TUW-GEO/ecmwf_models/docs/download.rst

 images with a temporal resoltuion of 6 hours between a passed start and end date.
 ``eraint_download --help`` will show additional information on using the command.

-For example, the following command in you terminal would download ERA Interim images for variables 39 and 40 (Volumetric soil water layer 1 and 2, see the `Variable DB <https://apps.ecmwf.int/codes/grib/param-db>`_) as well as a land-sea mask in grib format on the default gaussian grid for ERA-Interim into the folder ``/path/to/storage`` between January 1st and February 1st 2000.
+For example, the following command in your terminal would download ERA Interim images for variables 39 and 40 (Volumetric soil water layer 1 and 2, see the `Variable DB <https://apps.ecmwf.int/codes/grib/param-db>`_) as well as a land-sea mask in grib format on the default gaussian grid for ERA-Interim into the folder ``/path/to/storage`` between January 1st and February 1st 2000.
-The data will be stored in subfolders of the format ``YYYY/jjj``, where YYYY describes the year and jjj the day of the year for the downloaded files.
+The data will be stored in subfolders of the format ``YYYY/jjj``, where ``YYYY`` describes the year and ``jjj`` the day of the year for the downloaded files.

 .. code-block:: shell